 The powered frog has its electrical polarity changed to match the route through the frog, this can be done by the contact of the moving point rail against the fixed stock rail.
 The alternative is to use the contacts on a separate switch; either a slide switch, micro switch or turnout motor.

-Most modern (made in the past 15 years) locos have pick ups on all the wheels (The Italian brand is/was the exception) so passing over a 1" piece of dead rail is quite acceptable.
-My HOn30 locos are quite happy with dead frogs as are all the stadard gauge locos.
+Most modern (made in the past 15 years) locos have pick ups on all the wheels (The Italian brand is/was the exception) so passing over a 1″ piece of dead rail is quite acceptable.
+My HOn30 locos are quite happy with dead frogs as are all the standard gauge locos.

-Below are a few of the common tips for electrical and mechanical problems to help getting your layout working.
+Below are a few of the common tips for electrical and mechanical problems to help get your layout working.

 This shows how I isolate the frog.
 I have not shown the styrene bits glued into the gaps.
 At the top of the frog I have removed the short pieces of rail and moved the rail section down.
 This removes a possible alignment problem at a later date and means that no rail joiner / fishplate is required.

 Peco – Check Gauge

 While at the frog fit a piece of 15 thou (0.015″) styrene to the check rails as shown.
 This will allow wheels to NMRA standards to pass through the frog without the flange hitting the frog and possibly derailing.

 The Insulfrog has a small piece of plastic between the two frog rails to act as insulation – it does the job very well – BUT – the wheel tread can bridge the gap.
 On DC this has no short term effect but long term it will cause pitting in the wheel.
 On DCC it will shut down the booster.